radiolab81/AMWaveSynth/README.md

 cd amtxgui
 chmod +x *.sh
 ```
+If you prefer the way-faster 32-bit integer math version, simply call `./build_modulators_int.sh` .

 #### FAQ: - if modulator process terminates with an illegal machine instruction on your CPU, you must build liquiddsp with the option cmake -DENABLE_SIMD=OFF in the build_liquiddsp.sh